justeattakeaway/fozzie-components/packages/services/f-consumer-oidc/README.md

 This function attempts to get a valid JWT for the current user.
 It works as follows:

-* it stores the token in a cookie (`je-oidc`), so if the user has already done this in their session it will retrieve that
+* it stores the token in a cookie (`oidcSettings.cookie_name`), so if the user has already done this in their session it will retrieve that
 * for the page lifetime (i.e. JS variable) it remembers if the user is not logged in, so that it doesn't attempt to get a token repeatedly
 * by default it will silently refresh the token close to its expiry time, if possible.
 This functionality is built in to [`oidc-client`](https://github.com/IdentityModel/oidc-client-js/wiki).
 * you should set the `silentRequestTimeout` setting to a low value, to avoid blocking UI components.
 By default this is a a very high value - 100 seconds.